TokyoExpress/kickstarter-analysis/README.md

 On the technical side, the project is done in **R** and **Python**, as is standard.
 Notable R packages include **dplyr**, **ggplot**, and **Shiny**, while the bulk of the Python work is done with the assistance of the essential machine learning library **sklearn**.
 An honorable mention to **Microsoft Excel** for many of the graphs and visuals.<br /><br />

 ***Premise and Motivation***

+Kickstarter has been one of the premiere crowdfunding platforms since its launch in 2009.
+It is now home to over 445,000 successfully backed projects.
+While crowdfunding remains a great resource for any aspiring product designers and entrepreneurs, taking care of a campaign still requires a decently significant amount of time and money, with no guarantee or indicator of success.
+This project attempts to provide potential campaign managers with information and insight that can be used to maximize the probability of success for a certain project, as well as provide areas of interest that can later be researched further by the project manager.

+***Table of Contents***
+<a href="one">Prepping Data</a>
+<a href="two">Exploratory Insights</a>
+<a href="three">Statistical Models and Analysis</a>
+<a href="four">Machine Learning</a>
+<a href="five">Relevant Conclusions and Applications</a>
+<a href="six">Next Steps</a>

+<a name="one">## Pre